2023 Solar Incentives Guide for Grenada, MS - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to the total cost of solar panel installation, including the panels themselves as well as accessories, labor and equipment.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
-There is no maximum claim amount.
+The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as accessories, equipment and labor.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+There is no maximum amount you can claim.

 More information about the new Inflation Reduction Act can be found here.
-Your local Grenada solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+To better understand how the new Clean Energy Credit applies to you, reach out to your local Grenada solar installation company.

 State & Local Solar Incentives